rafahuelin/rafahuelin/README.md

 ### Hi there, I'm Rafa :vulcan_salute:

-## I'm a Python :snake: and Javascript :mage_man: developer specialized in the frameworks Django and React!!
+## I'm a Python :snake: and Javascript :mage_man: developer specialized in the frameworks Django, FastAPI and React!!

 - :smiley: I’m looking to collaborate with other software developers to share the things I'm learning and have a good time
 - :nerd_face: 2024 Goals: Learn about AI and make side projects on the topic